jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 1. '`inline`' functions aren't necessarily inlined.
    * '`inline`' is only guaranteed to affect linkage.
-2. '`constexpr`' functions are not necessarily suitable for constexpr use, not necessarily inlined, even if they always produce the same result, and usually not memo-ized.
+2. '`constexpr`' functions are not necessarily suitable for constexpr use, not necessarily inlined, and usually not memo-ized.
    * '`constexpr`' only guarantees that the result can be used in situations where only a constant is allowed, for at least one set of inputs.
 3. '`template`' instantiations are guaranteed to be memo-ized